pointfreeco/swift-web/README.md

 ## `ApplicativeRouter`

-A router built on the principles of “applicative parsing” that is robust, composable and type-safe.
+A router built on the principles of “applicatives” that unifies parsing requests and printing routes.
+It is robust, composable and type-safe.
 Its job is to take the incoming, unstructured `URLRequest` from the browser and turn it into a structured value so that your app can do what it needs to do to produce a response.
+Additionally, given a value, it can do the reverse in which it generates a request that can be used in a hyperlink.
+Most of the ideas for this library were taking from [this paper](http://www.informatik.uni-marburg.de/~rendel/unparse/).

 ```swift
 import ApplicativeRouter